About the MBLEx

 Overview of the MBLEx Exam

-The MBLEx was developed by a collaboration of content experts, testing experts, and thousands of practicing professionals.
+The MBLEx was developed through a collaboration of content experts, testing experts, and thousands of practicing professionals.
 The FSMTB continues to improve the MBLEx to reflect changes in the massage and bodywork industry as well as changes in job and state licensing requirements.
-This massage exam is a 100-question multiple-choice test.
+This massage exam is a 100-question multiple-choice test administered at Pearson VUE testing centers across the country.
 It is often the most difficult component of the licensing process for many applicants.
 Massage license applicants usually have additional requirements to fulfill before receiving their license.
-We’ve provided answers to questions about state license requirements as well as answers to frequently asked question about the MBLEx.
+We’ve provided answers to questions about state massage license requirements as well as answers to frequently asked question about the MBLEx.

 Purpose of a massage licensing exam